MicrosoftDocs/windows-dev-docs/hub/dev-environment/rust/rss-reader-rust-for-windows.md

     The `windows::build!` macro takes care of resolving any dependencies in the form of `.winmd` files, and generating bindings for selected types directly from metadata.
 We *could* have asked for an entire namespace (with `Windows::Web::Syndication::*`).
 But here we're asking for bindings to be generated only for the particular types we specify (such as [**SyndicationClient**](/uwp/api/windows.web.syndication.syndicationclient)).
 In this way, you can import as little or as much as you need, and avoid waiting for code to be generated and compiled for things that you'll never need.

     As well as the types that we'll be using explicitly, we also specify all of their dependencies.
 For example, we'll be using a method of **SyndicationClient** that expects a parameter of type [**Uri**](/uwp/api/windows.foundation.uri).
 So in the *build* macro we also include the definition for **Windows::Foundation::Uri** so that we can call that method.
 Other types are part of the **windows** crate itself.
 For example, **windows::Result** (which we'll see in use soon) is defined by the *windows* crate, so it's always available.
+Note the lower-case **windows** in **windows::Result**, as compared to the Pascal-cased namespace and type names for Windows types.

 7. Open the `bindings` > `src` > `lib.rs` source code file.
 To include the bindings generated in the previous step, replace the default code that you'll find in `lib.rs` with the following.